Skip to content

 Using in OpenAI SDK

-You need to install the openai library pip install openai
+Install the openai library: pip install openai

 from openai import OpenAI

-client = OpenAI(api_key='12314', base_url='http://your_ip:7899/v1')
+client = OpenAI(api_key='12314', base_url='http://your-ip:7899/v1')

 with client.audio.speech.with_streaming_response.create(